Professor Ipek Demir

 I am an interdisciplinary sociologist.
 I hold a BA (Ankara), and an MA (Sussex) in International Relations, and a PhD in Social and Political Thought (University of Sussex).
 Following my PhD, I held an ESRC Postdoctoral Fellowship at the Department of History and Philosophy of Science (HPS), University of Cambridge.
 Before joining the University of Leeds I worked at the University of Leicester.

-In September 2020 I became the Director of Centre for Racism and Ethnicity (CERS), University of Leeds.
+In September 2020 I became the Director of Centre for Racism and Ethnicity Studies (CERS), University of Leeds.